 Around half of all schools in the United States were built between 1950 and 1970, a time when asbestos was commonly used in construction materials like roofing, siding, insulation, soundproofing, floor tiles and ceiling tiles.
 Much of the asbestos that was installed in school buildings remains to this day.
 Consumer safety advocates and toxic tort attorneys have expressed concern over school building asbestos exposure, and the cancer risks that may exist at the workplace for many teachers and school staff.
 As time goes on, the asbestos materials naturally break down, and may present a serious cancer risk for those in some school buildings.
 According to the U.S. Environmental Protection Agency (EPA), undisturbed asbestos materials generally do not pose a health risk.

 But when toxic materials are disturbed during maintenance operations or renovations, student and teachers may be exposed to school asbestos materials.
 Students and school employees in Ohio may be exposed to serious health risks from remaining asbestos in schools and colleges across the state.
-Asbestos can cause cancer and other serious illnesses when inhaled, and it remains widespread in many schools.
+Asbestos in Ohio schools can cause cancer and other serious illnesses when inhaled, and it remains widespread in many schools.

 If a school building was constructed before the 1980s, there is a good chance that it contains some amount of asbestos.
 Roughly 50 percent of all schools in the U.S. were built in the 1950s and 1960s, when asbestos materials were used as a matter of common practice.
 The U.S. Environmental Protection Agency (EPA) estimates that many of the 132,000 primary and secondary schools house asbestos-containing materials.
 These schools currently serve as a place of study for more than 55 million students, and as the workplaces for more than 7 million teachers and education staff.